Parameter Estimation in an SPDE Model for Cell Repolarisation: The stochastic Meinhardt model

 \section{The stochastic Meinhardt model}

-Diffusion is considered to take place along the cell contour, and so we study the equation \eqref{eq:stochasticMeinhardt} for $t\geq 0$ on a circle or 1D-torus $\Lambda=\R/(L\Z)$ of length $L>0$ or, equivalently, on $\Lambda=[0,L]$ with periodic boundary conditions. $A$ describes a membrane-bound autocatalytic activator requiring $f_A$ to be nonlinear, and with diffusion coefficient $D_A$.
+Diffusion is considered to take place along the cell contour, and so we study the equation \eqref{eq:stochasticMeinhardt} with $0\leq t\leq T$ for a fixed time horizon $T>0$ on a circle or 1D-torus $\Lambda=\R/(L\Z)$ of length $L>0$ or, equivalently, on $\Lambda=[0,L]$ with periodic boundary conditions. $A$ describes a membrane-bound autocatalytic activator requiring $f_A$ to be nonlinear, and with diffusion coefficient $D_A$.
 The production of $A$ is counteracted by a small cytosolic inhibitor $I$ with faster diffusion (that is, $D_I > D_A$), where $f_I$ is linear or nonlinear.
 In case of the two-variable Meinhardt model the functions $f_A$ and $f_I$ are given by

 for $y\in\R^{2}$ and $x\in\Lambda$.
 The function